eduardomessias/eduardomessias.github.io/_posts/2019-06-18-ms-dyn-365-fo-dynamic-account-field.md

 ```
 LedgerJournalACType     accountType   = LedgerJournalACType::Vend;
 DimensionDynamicAccount account       = LedgerDynamicAccountHelper::getDynamicAccountFromAccountNumber('1001', accountType);

+// if the account type is 'Ledger' you can use the line bellow:
+LedgerDimensionAccount  ledgerDim     = LedgerAccountDimensionResolver::newResolver('1.0.2.1-001-038--').resolve();
 ```

 If you want to use this approach in a form grid control, you can take this path: